USS GABRIELLE GIFFORDS LCS 10

 October 11, USS Gabrielle Giffords departed Naval Base San Diego for local operations.?

 October 19, Cmdr.
 David W. Walton, Jr., relieved Cmdr.
 Patrick A. Keller as CO of the USS Jackson (LCS 6) Blue, during a change-of-command ceremony on board the Gabrielle Giffords, at Berth 5, Pier 6.

-November 8, The littoral combat ship departed homeport for a two-day underway off the coast of southern California.
+November 10, The littoral combat ship returned to homeport after a two-day underway for Final Contract Trials (FCT) with the INSURV; Brief underway off the coast of San Diego on Nov.
+20.